MangoTheCat/dataengtechtest/README.md

 Write a script that counts the number of unique reviewers in the reviews table.

+### Unique Reviewers Query

+Write a script that ouputs users with five or more reviews.

 ### Twitter Followers/Reviews

 Write a script that looks at the Twitter users and calculates a score for followers_count * number of reviews for that user.